When the Seahawks waived Shaquem Griffin, he leaned on his brother, turned down other teams and got back to work

 Griffin said he had a brief thought of, “This can’t be right.
 Something’s got to be wrong.’’

-Indeed, the 2019 season had ended on an upswing, Griffin getting his first sack against Green Bay’s Aaron Rodgers in a divisional playoff game after seeing increasing time in a pass-rush package over the last month or so of the year.
+Indeed, the 2019 season had ended on an upswing, Griffin getting his first sack against Green Bay’s Aaron Rodgers in a divisional playoff game after seeing increasing time in a pass-rush package over the last month of the season.

-But the Seahawks drafted Jordyn Brooks into an already-deep linebacking corps, which left Griffin the odd man out in the cut down to 53 players.
+But the Seahawks drafted Jordyn Brooks into an already deep linebacking corps, which left Griffin the odd man out in the cut down to 53 players.

 In that moment, he relied on the person he always has: twin brother Shaquill.